boshek/rsoi/README.md

 rsoi
 ------------------
-An R package to download Southern Oscillation Index and Oceanic Nino Index data
+An R package to download the most up to date Southern Oscillation Index and Oceanic Nino Index data.

 Installation
 ------------------